-Commitment to Overcome Work Anxiety
+How to Overcome Work Anxiety

 With those caveats out of the way, the following are several strategies for overcoming work anxiety:

 - Make Work Tasks a Game Another valuable strategy is to learn to make your tasks into challenges for yourself.
 Most workplaces have boring, menial tasks.
 You can time yourself to see how quickly you can complete these tasks, or see how many you can complete in a set time.
-There are many different ways to make turn your work into a game, and doing so will give you the opportunity to both accomplish more while at work and make your work slightly more enjoyable.
+There are various ways to turn your work into a game, and doing so will give you the opportunity to both accomplish more while at work and make your work slightly more enjoyable.

 These types of strategies may seem unusual, but they can have a very genuine effect on work anxiety.
-You should also strongly consider taking my free 7 minute anxiety test now.
-This test will help you learn more about your anxiety overall, and show you numerous comprehensive strategies to cure it.